Mera Peak Climbing

 • Day 11: Khare to Mera High Camp (5,780m/18,958ft): 6-7 hours

 We walk through a boulder-strewn course on a steep trail to reach the Mera Peak Base Camp.
-We continue further through the Mera La pass to reach the Mera High Camp.
+We continue further through the Mera La Pass to reach the Mera High Camp.
 Our path is along a rocky trail, which can be hazardous if it has recently snowed, as there are several crevasses here.

 We make our way to the top of the rock band, marked by a large cairn.
 Then we set up a high camp while enjoying excellent views of Mt.
 Everest, Makalu, Cho Oyu, the south face of Lhotse, Nuptse, Chamlang, and Baruntse.
 Overnight at Mera High Camp.